 (b) verifying your identity;

-(c) managing the administrative and business operations of the IPOS Group and complying with internal policies and procedures;
+(c) managing the administrative and business operations of IPOS and complying with internal policies and procedures;

-(d) facilitating business asset transactions (which may extend to any mergers, acquisitions or asset sales) involving the IPOS Group;
+(d) facilitating business asset transactions (which may extend to any mergers, acquisitions or asset sales) involving IPOS;

 (e) matching any Personal Data held which relates to you for any of the purposes listed herein;